botpress/botpress/examples/README.md

 ## How to use examples

-What you need to do is to look at the following examples, follow the step-by-step guide that have been created for you, copy-paste the section you need in your code and adapt it to your context.
+First, what you need to do is to find an examples that do something similar as what you need.
+After, you read the documentation and follow the step-by-step guide that have been created for you, copy-paste the section you need in your code and adapt it to your context.

 ## Add a new example